-- 1 Locate the SD memory card slot on the front of the computer. - 2 Hold the memory card with the arrow facing upward and pointing toward the memory card slot.
+- 1 Locate the SD memory card slot (page 18). - 2 Hold the memory card with the arrow pointing toward the memory card slot.

 3 Carefully slide the memory card into the slot until it clicks into place.
 Do not force the card into the slot.